“Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 Intuition without analysis becomes bias wearing a cape.
 Analysis without intuition becomes a spreadsheet trapped in a basement.

 The mature thinker uses intuition to detect patterns, concerns, values, possibilities, and weak signals.
 Then the mature thinker uses rational analysis to test, refine, falsify, prioritize, and act.
 The goal is not intuition or reason.
-The goal is trained cooperation between them.
+The goal is to train cooperation between them.

 - “My intuition about this situation is [intuition].
 Help me list what evidence would support it, weaken it, or show that it is probably wrong.”